IBM/ibm-block-csi-driver/docs/content/installation/uninstall_driver_openshift_web.md

 4. If applicable, click on the **more** menu for the **ibm-block-csi_hostdefiner** plugin and select **Delete IBMBlock CSI HostDefiner**.

-    Wait for the controller and node pods to terminate.
+    Wait for the host definer pod to terminate.

     This deletes the host definer.